jamesplease/redux-resource/docs/introduction/similar-projects.md

 1. resources are split up in the store based on the requests that you make.
-  Resourceful Redux stores all resources of the same type into one object, and provides request labels to organize your resources by requests.
+  Resourceful Redux stores all resources of the same type into one object, and provides request lists to organize your resources by requests.
 1. it does not provide metadata on a per-resource level
 1. it provides timestamps for the operations that you perform out of the box
 1. it keeps a cache of errors returned from the server out of the box